 Direct assistance does not include routine commercial deliveries, including mixed loads with a nominal quantity of qualifying emergency relief added to obtain the benefits of this emergency declaration.

 The full text of the extension can be viewed online:

 Waiver in Response to the Coronavirus National Emergency – For States, CDL Holders, CLP Holders and Interstate Drivers Operating CMVs

-Under this waiver, the FMCSA permits, but does not require, States to extend the validity of CDLs and CLPs that expired on or after March 1, 2020 until August 31, 2021.
-Due to the public health emergency, many States are experiencing backlogs or reduced hours of operation in their State Driver Licensing Agencies (SDLAs) in response to the guidance from the CDC and if applicable, State and local guidance, to use social distancing to reduce the spread of coronavirus.
+Under this waiver, the FMCSA permits but does not require, States to extend the validity of CDLs and CLPs that expired on or after March 1, 2020, until August 31, 2021.
+Due to the public health emergency, many States are experiencing backlogs or reduced hours of operation in their State Driver Licensing Agencies (SDLAs) in response to the guidance from the CDC.
+If applicable, State and local guidance to use social distancing to reduce the spread of coronavirus.
 As a result, many CDL and CLP holders may be unable to renew their CDLs and CLPs or provide medical certificates to their SDLA.